 This post may contain affiliate links to products I use and highly recommend.
 You can read my full disclosure .

 This Creamy Keto Tomato Soup recipe requires just a few ingredients, one-pot and a blender.
-It’s the perfect low carb soup recipe that will warm you up in fall & winter.
-In this post, I share how to make Low Carb tomato soup without sugar.
-I also give you tips to thicken the soup without using flour or starch.
-Includes tips for making this ahead and storing it, ideas for using canned or fresh tomatoes, and easy swaps to make this paleo & dairy-free.
+It’s the perfect low carb soup for dipping my keto garlic Parmesan Bread Bites.
+Scroll to learn how to make Low Carb tomato soup without sugar, flour or cornstarch.
+Includes tips for making this ahead and storing it and easy swaps to make this paleo & dairy-free.

 Are tomatoes Keto?